-The Higher Level English course allows students to acquire knowledge of English with some previous knowledge of the target language.
+The Higher Level English course allows students with some prior knowledge of the target language to acquire knowledge of English.
 In addition to studying the language, students explore the culture in which it is spoken and literary works are studied.

 Main characteristics of the curricular and evaluation models

 - The receptive, productive and interaction skills are developed through the study in context of the language, texts and themes.

 - Multilingualism and intercultural understanding are key general objectives of the course.

 - Students will learn a variety of authentic texts and produce works in a variety of communicative contexts.